moak13/recipe_app/README.md

 6. create a branch

-7. cheackout to your branch
+7. checkout to your branch

 8. commit changes